JasonThomasData/neural_net_cpp/README.md

 - Neuron - the basic element in the network.
 These connect to other Neurons.
 Has an interface and an internal Soma.
 - Soma - where incoming weights are combined and the decision to send a signal is made.
 Accessible to the neuron that owns it.
+Sometimes the activation is a step function, but this network uses Sigmoid functions.
+For now, the only option is the logistic function.
 - Synapse - the elements connecting each of the neurons.
 These will have weights, to add meaning to the incoming values from other Neurons.
 So these are what will be updated during back propagation.